hong718/Sudoku-Game-and-Solver/README.md

 # Sudoku-Game-and-Solver
-You can play Sudoku or find the solution of your own Sudoku puzzle in this application.
+You can play Sudoku yourself or use the Sudoku solver in this application!

 The sudoku puzzles in this game are generated according to the following three metrics.